cihankaynak/cerner_2_5_2019/README.md

 # Projects
 * build-jenkins-job
-  * Builds a Jenkins job.
+  * Command line app that builds a Jenkins job.
+  * Supports build jobs with or without parameters.